shayzluf/mev-boost/README.md

         use Mainnet
   -min-bid float
-        minimum bid to accept from a relay [eth] -relay value
+        minimum bid to accept from a relay [eth] -relay-check
-        a single relay, can be specified multiple times -relay-check
         check relay status on startup and on the status API call -relay-monitor value